Identity management & customer access

-In addition to physical stores, companies have invested heavily in the implementation of new points of contact such as e-commerce sites, mobile applications, call centers…
+In addition to physical stores, companies have invested heavily in setting up new points of contact such as e-commerce sites, mobile applications, call centers and so on.

-This multi-channel strategy has however seen companies encounter a major difficulty; each channel/service develops its own “customer” base and manages this base in an autonomous and decentralized manner.
-As a result, companies find themselves with a multitude of compartmentalized, heterogeneous “customer” databases with low-data quality.
+This multi-channel strategy has presented companies with a major challenge.
+Indeed, each channel/service develops its own “customer” base and manages it in an autonomous and decentralized manner.
+As a result, companies end up with a multitude of compartmentalized, heterogeneous “customer” databases with poor data quality.

-At a time when data is an essential lever of value creation and when new regulations increasingly protect the citizen, it is essential for any company wishing to deploy a customer-centric strategy to know its customers well in order to offer them services/products adapted to their expectations.
-This requires the implementation of a centralized and decompartmentalized Customer Identity and Access Management (Customer IAM) platform.
+At a time when data is an essential lever for value creation and new regulations are increasingly protecting citizens, it is essential for any company wishing to deploy a customer-centric strategy get to know our customers better, so that we can offer them services/products tailored to their needs.
+This requires the implementation of a centralized, decompartmentalized Customer Identity and Access Management (Customer IAM) platform.

-C-IAM (Customer Identity and Access Management) aims to build a centralized base of “customer” data and management rules, facilitating the sharing and enrichment of information.
-This foundation should offer or expose, through different services, functionalities for life cycle management, single sign-on, authorization and consent management.
-Amongst the expected modules are :
+The aim of C-IAM (Customer Identity and Access Management) is to build a centralized foundation for customer data and management rules, facilitating the sharing and enrichment of information.
+This foundation must offer or expose, through different services, functionalities for lifecycle management, single sign-on, authorization and consent management.
+Among the expected modules are :

-- Centralized repository module : this involves centralizing customer information, and being able to share this information with the different components of the IS, either through synchronization mechanisms or data exposure mechanisms.
+The aim is to centralize customer information, and to be able to share this information with the various IS components, either through synchronization mechanisms, or through data exposure mechanisms.

-- The Single Sign-On (SSO): a single authentication to access all applications, that’s the promise of SSO.
-The implementation of such functionality can be based on multiple approaches: Web SSO, identity federation (SAML2, OpenID Connect, WS-*…) which can be combined to meet different needs.
-Deploying an SSO solution (and thus reducing the number of passwords) helps to strengthen access security while improving the user experience.
+- Single Sign-On (SSO): a single authentication to access all applications – that’s the promise of SSO.
+Implementing such functionality can be based on multiple approaches: Web SSO, identity federation (SAML2, OpenID Connect, WS-*, etc.), which can be combined to meet different needs.
+By reducing the number of passwords, the deployment of an SSO solution strengthens access security while improving the user experience;

-- Multi-factor authentication: strengthens security during authentication by using a second factor (OTP by SMS, push on a mobile application…); this guarantees the validity of the authentication provided by the user.
+- Multi-factor authentication: this enhances security during authentication by using a second factor (OTP via SMS, push on a mobile application, etc.), thus guaranteeing the validity of the authentication provided by the user;

-- An Opt-In center to allow customers to manage their consents independently.
+- A preference center (Opt-In) to allow customers to autonomously manage their consents;

-- Capture of consents from touchpoints (e-commerce site, mobile applications…)
+- Capture consent from touchpoints (e-commerce sites, mobile applications, etc.);

-- Automation of consent renewal following changes in conditions.
+- Automated renewal of consents following changes in conditions.